willb/openshift-ml-workflows-workshop/README.md

 ### Install the notebooks and dependencies

-1. Clone this repository:  `git clone https://github.com/willb/data-sketching-and-other-magic-tricks/`
+1. Clone this repository:  `git clone https://github.com/willb/ml-workflows-notebook/`
-    - tip:  if you don't have `git` installed, you can also [download an archive of this repository](https://github.com/willb/data-sketching-and-other-magic-tricks/archive/master.zip)
+    - tip:  if you don't have `git` installed, you can also [download an archive of this repository](https://github.com/willb/ml-workflows-notebook/archive/master.zip)
-2. Change to this repository's directory:  `cd data-sketching-and-other-magic tricks`
+2. Change to this repository's directory:  `cd ml-workflows-notebook`
 3. Install the dependencies:  `pipenv install`
 4. Run the notebooks:  `pipenv run jupyter notebook`